aniket170105/Auto-Capture-Selfie-with-Custom-Gesture/Risk.md

 # Smile Classification Project

 ## Overview
-This project aims to classify smiles and no-smiles using a custom dataset and the YOLOv8 model.
-The trained model is then used in real-time to automatically capture selfies based on user-selected gestures.
+This project will classify smiles and no-smiles using a custom dataset and the YOLOv8 model.
+The trained model is then used in real-time to capture selfies automatically based on user-selected gestures.

 ## Project Structure
 - `dataset_creation/`: Contains scripts and resources for creating the custom dataset.